annascsm/TMN4133SP-Group04-Project/README.md

 - **79027** CHAI CHENG KANG
 - **81031** RAYNOLD GERRY ANAK ALFRED

 This project implements a **menu-driven system** and **command-line interface** for performing file, directory, and keylogger operations using system calls in C. It supports both interactive menu-based and command-line execution modes.
-This project was completed as part of our course requirements.
+This project was completed as part of our course requirements under the supervision of **Associate Professor Dr. Johari bin Abdullah**, at the **Universiti of Malaysia Sarawak, UNIMAS**.

 ---